WalletConnect/push-server/spec/auth.md

 #### GET `/public-key`
 ##### Response
 > **Note**
-> This is an example Ed25519 Public Key, this is not a valid Public Key for the Relay Network.
+> This is an example Ed25519 Public Key, this is not a valid Public Key for the Relay.
 ```
 693a98827a9c7e8f818af53b9720671eb4d3075815a8c2c8f6d0da12ba1aba7a
 ```